Code of Conduct for Group Rides

 - multi-tool as appropriate to your cycle

 - ideally a chain-break tool for repairing broken chain

 Accidents & Injuries

 The club does not provide first aid cover or medical support for riders on club runs.
 In the event of an accident, the ride leader and the group will do all they can to assist any rider who has suffered injury.
 Riders who have pre-existing medical conditions that require special treatment must take precautions to ensure that information about their condition can be easily found by the emergency services or other medical professionals in the aftermath of an accident or the onset of the medical condition.
 If you carry your mobile phone with you it is a good idea to program an "ICE" number (In Case of Emergency) and unlock your phone - a better option is an ID tag on your wrist, easily accessible by emergency services.

 Food and Clothing

 Dress appropriately for the weather.
 Carry a waterproof or gilet and arm warmers on all but the best of days.
 Longer club runs may include a café stop, however you should carry drinks and food and eat regularly (start nibbling 20 miinutes into each ride however long they are so it is a habit and carry carbohydrate drink and/or electrolyte mix in warmer weather especially).

 Use of Aerobars

-Some ride groups enforce mudguard use during the winter months of October to March and in wet weather.
+It is common courtesy to fit mudguards during the winter months of October to March and in wet weather.
 If you do not have them and it is raining please ride at the back of the group.
 We recommend SKS Raceblade clip on mudguards, get in touch with Rob at www.athleteservice.com - he will normally keep these in stock especiallay over winter.
 At least a rear light is advisable as the weather gets gloomier.

 Getting Home Again

 If you are not confident of finishing the ride or your bike has a mechanical problem, let other riders know as soon as possible.
 The ride leader and the group will do all they can to assist you, but they can only do so if they are aware of your problem.
 However, treat group rides as you would riding alone and have the spares, tools, mobile, food and drink to be self sufficient.